10,000 - 130,000

-OneWorld Health is a non-profit pharmaceutical research company that focuses on the diseases of the developing world.
-Pharmaceutical research is a notoriously expensive and risky venture, and OneWorld health aren't immune from that risk.
-If they can hit a home run however, something which they have failed to do to date, their impact could be huge.
+OneWorld Health was a non-profit pharmaceutical research company that focused on the diseases of the developing world.
+Pharmaceutical research is a notoriously expensive and risky venture, and OneWorld health wasn't immune from that risk.
+If they could have hit a home run however, something which they failed to do, the impact could have been huge.

-Their latest product, anti-diarrheals is too early in the development pipeline to assess.
+The last OneWorld Health product, anti-diarrheals, continues under development at PATH, but it is too early in the development pipeline to assess.

 Malaria results in 300m acute infections and 1m deaths per year.

 OneWorld Health brought to market synthetic Artemesinin used for treating malaria.
-Unfortunately, they have been unable to get the cost of production down significantly below that of conventionally produced Artemesinin.
+Unfortunately, they appear to have been unable to get the cost of production down significantly below that of conventionally produced Artemesinin.
 As such they have positioned themselves as providing a drug stockpile to buffer world demand, but it isn't clear how much societal value this adds.
-For back of the envelope caluclation purposes we will consider this a failure rather than a partial success.
-Failures are to be expected in the pharmacuetical industry, and they need to be factored in to any assessment along with the successes.
+For back of the envelope calculation purposes we will consider this a failure rather than a partial success.
+Failures are to be expected in the pharmaceutical industry, and they need to be factored in to any assessment along with the successes.

 0 (had 30-80% chance of 25,000 - 250,000)